sbb-design-systems/lyne-components/docs/GLOSSARY.md

 This page defines some terminology that is commonly used throughout the Lyne Design System.

 ## DS
-DS stands for Design System.
+DS stands for **D**esign **S**ystem.

 ## Lyne
 Is the product name of our Design System.

+## Lyne Components
+Lyne Components are the building blocks of the Lyne Design System and are based on standard compliant [Web Components](https://www.webcomponents.org/specs) compiled by StencilJS and browsable through Storybook.
+In code context always referred as `lyne-components`.

 ## Preview Deployment
 ... is a deployment which is based on a branch ([see Git Branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)) other than `master`.
 If you work on a `feature-branch`, every push to git will trigger a ci-build.
 After success, a preview deployment is made.
 In contrast to the production deployment, the preview deployment only creates a Storybook build and deploys it on netlify.